saurabhmathur96/uncertain-classifier/README.md

 An image classifier that quantifies its uncertainty using Bayesian methods as described in Kendall and Gal (2017)

 ## Aleatoric uncertainty
-- Data is out-of-domain, i.e. the image is probably not a digit.
+- Data is out-of-domain or noisy i.e. the image is probably not a digit or image is not clear-enough
 - Cannot be fixed with more data

 <img src="./low_aleatoric.png">